PureStorage-OpenConnect/openstack-docs/source/manila/configuration/flashblade_configuration/section_flashblade-config.rst

 FlashBlade Prerequisites
 ------------------------
-The prerequisites for Pure Storage FlashBlade are:
+The prerequisites for Everpure FlashBlade are:

 - The driver requires a storage admin level account to use with the OpenStack to manage the FlashBlade.
 Optionally, you can use an